2024 entry (view 2023 entry)

-In the third year, as well as the classroom-based subjects, you will engage in a significant individual research project that requires you to bring the various elements of subjects that you have learned in the programme together.
+In the third year, as well as the classroom-based subjects, you will engage in a significant individual research project that requires you to bring the various elements of subjects that you have learnt in the course together.
 You can indicate a preference when selecting your project that allows you to focus on anything from actuation and sensor systems for robotics and intelligent adaptable power systems to efficient, clean propulsion technologies.

 Mechanical and electrical engineering graduates will be able to innovate technologies in a range of areas.
 These might include:

-- the power flow of renewable energy microgrids – from the wind to the electric generator and the power network to the user in the home;
+- the power flow of renewable energy microgrids, from the wind to the electric generator and the power network to the user in the home;

-- robotics used in healthcare and manufacturing – by exploring the integration of mechanical and electrical elements to deliver new capabilities;
+- robotics used in healthcare and manufacturing, by exploring the integration of mechanical and electrical elements to deliver new capabilities;

-- the complete power train of future electric vehicles – from the energy storage system, through to the electric motors, to the mechanical drivetrain and traction system;
+- the complete power train of future electric vehicles, from the energy storage system, through to the electric motors, to the mechanical drivetrain and traction system;

 - battery-free technology that harvests background energy, allowing sensors to operate in previously inaccessible and far-reaching locations.